HoangLa95/qualitedevs2/PSs/ps2.md

 :::{important} Git
 :class: dropdown
 At the end of this assignment, your remote repository should be structured as follows:
-- At the root, you will find the folders `PS1/` and `PS2/`, along with the files `.gitignore` and `README.md`.
-You can also see the configuration folder `.git` if you are displaying hidden folders.
+- At the root, you will find the directories `PS1/` and `PS2/`, along with the files `.gitignore` and `README.md`.
+You can also see the configuration directory `.git` if you are displaying hidden directories.
-- The `PS1/` folder should contain the files `hello-world.cpp` and `my-first-file.txt`.
+- The `PS1/` directory should contain the files `hello-world.cpp` and `my-first-file.txt`.
-- The `PS2/` folder should contain the files `classes-and-methods.cpp` and `magic-numbers.cpp`.
+- The `PS2/` directory should contain the files `classes-and-methods.cpp` and `magic-numbers.cpp`.

 Your working directory may contain ignored files, but make sure to check that your GitLab repository is clean, as it will be evaluated at the end of the course!